-- Are predictions about the contribution of satellites to night sky brightness correct? - · How do night sky impacts vary according to the numbers of satellites, their orbital heights, and spatial distributions?

-- Is there a particular "carrying capacity" of satellites in Low Earth Orbit? - Are any satellite designs effective at reducing or eliminating their impacts on the visibility of the night sky?
+- Are predictions about the contribution of satellites to diffuse night sky brightness correct? - · How do night sky impacts vary according to the numbers of satellites, their orbital heights, and spatial dis- - Is there a particular "carrying capacity" of satellites in Low Earth Orbit? - · Are any satellite designs effective at reducing or eliminating their impacts on the visibility of the night sky? - Which national and international legal mechanisms may be brought to bear on the problem?